dm-vodopyanov/vk-likesfinder/README.md

 ```
 You are not authorized to access VK.

-You can authorize to VK in the 3 ways:
+You can authorize to VK in 3 ways:
   1. Enter login and password
   2. Use browser to generate access token and type it here (PREFERRED)
   3. Use browser to create empty VK standalone application, generate service token